 Important menu items should always stay in the beginning

-tl;dr If you want to use input type=”email”, be aware that international email addresses (containing Umlaut, non-latin characters…) are not supported (expect from Firefox 26 upwards) and you may exclude users using such an email address from using your service.
+tl;dr If you want to use input type=”email”, be aware that international email addresses (containing Umlaut, non-latin characters…) are not supported in every browsers and you may exclude users using such an email address from using your service.
+Furthermore, the current version (56) of Chrome translates international addresses to punycode, so if a user registers with test@ö.at, the value you will receive will be firstname.lastname@example.org in Chrome but test@ö.at in all other browsers supporting international email addresses.
 So, think twice and be careful using it!

 According to a survey by Peter-Paul Koch input type=”email” is the most used advanced input type.
 Which makes sense in my opinion as almost every site using a form also has a field for email.
-So, at a first glance it seems perfect to use it, browsers who support it will validate it, some mobile browsers (Safari and others) will add the @ sign to the bottom right of the keyboard and most importantly, if a browser doesn’t support it, it falls back to type=”text”.
+So, at a first glance it seems perfect to use it, browsers who support it will validate it, most mobile browsers will add the @ sign to the keyboard and most importantly, if a browser doesn’t support it, it falls back to type=”text”.
 Read more about Input type email – better don’t use it!

 Initially, I wanted to find a way to lazy-load background images, but all my tests confused me completely and I thought I should better move on with my daily tasks.
 Some days later, however, I was reading an article on medium.com and while the page was loading I recognized that the big background image was not appearing until the page has loaded completely.
 And there it hits me, is there a way to prioritize the loading of a background image so it will be shown earlier?
 So, I set up some more test and found out there is indeed a solution for it.
 Read more about Prioritize loading of background images